 Fastned responded to the application procedure as published by Rijkswaterstaat on 20 December 2011 to realise charging stations as a basic service, under the impression that under the applicable WBR policy rules it could also apply for a permit to provide its future customers with additional services such as coffee and the use of toilets.
 Therefore, Fastned does not agree with the amendment of 20 November 2013 which precludes Fastned from offering that kind of additional services.
 Fastned applied for two WBR Permits to realise additional services to its fast charging stations on service areas 'De Horn' and 'Velder'.
 Both applications were rejected by Rijkswaterstaat with reference to its amended WBR policy rules.
 Fastned appealed successfully against these rejections.
-On 4 July

-2017, the Amsterdam District Court ruled that Rijkswaterstaat insufficiently and incorrectly substantiated the rejections on the applications and stated that Rijkswaterstaat had to reconsider its rejections.
+On 4 July 2017, the Amsterdam District Court ruled that Rijkswaterstaat insufficiently and incorrectly substantiated the rejections on the applications and stated that Rijkswaterstaat had to reconsider its rejections.
 By its ruling of 23 January 2019, the Dutch Council of State confirmed that the categorical rejection of WBR Permits for providing additional services at fast charging stations is unlawful.
-Although Fastned was granted an irrevocable permit to provide additional services at its fast charging station at service area 'De Horn' and 'Velder',, the RVB refused to issue the necessary amendment of the lease agreements for a shop on these service areas, as it considers this to be in breach of the Dutch Petroleum Act (Wet tot veiling van bepaalde verkooppunten van motorbrandstoffen or Benzinewet) which prohibits the building of new additional services until 1 January 2024.
+Although Fastned was granted an irrevocable permit to provide additional services at its fast charging station at service area 'De Horn' and 'Velder', the RVB refused to issue the necessary amendment of the lease agreements for a shop on these service areas, as it considers this to be in breach of the Dutch Petroleum Act (Wet tot veiling van bepaalde verkooppunten van motorbrandstoffen or Benzinewet) which prohibits the building of new fuel points until 1 January 2024.
 As a result, Fastned initiated proceedings before the District Court of The Hague to compel the RVB to issue the required amended versions of the lease agreements and to recover all damages suffered.
 In April 2021, the District Court of The Hague ruled in Fastned's favour by ruling that the RVB (and by extension also the Dutch State), being the landowner of all service areas along the Dutch highways, acted unlawfully towards Fastned by denying it the possibility to provide additional service facilities at its charging stations, ordering the Dutch State to compensate Fastned for the damages incurred.
 Although Fastned has now obtained the amended lease agreements in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet' (which service area Fastned acquired as part of the acquisition of The Fast Charging Network B.V. from MisterGreen in July 2020), the Dutch State initiated appeal proceedings against the District Court's ruling.
-The appeal proceedings are currently ongoing and the oral pleadings are scheduled to take place on 19 January 2023.
-If the Dutch State is successful in its appeal, the negative effect for Fastned would be that it would not be able to continue to realise additional service facilities at its charging
+That appeal was rejected by the ruling of The Hague Court of Appeal on 21 March 2023, the Dutch State as well as the petrol station operators lodged a final appeal to the Supreme Court (Hoge Raad).
+Such cassation appeal proceedings are currently ongoing and the written submissions are scheduled in Q3 of 2023.
+If the Dutch State is successful in its appeal, the negative effect for Fastned would be that it would not be able to continue to realise additional service facilities at its charging stations.

-Dispute about the rights to operate charging facilities as an additional service of petrol stations and highway restaurants
+Dispute about the rights to operate charging facilities as an additional service of petrol stations and highway restaurants of fossil motor fuels and/or the sale of food and beverages.

-Rijkswaterstaat currently follows an interpretation of its WBR policy rules in which petrol stations and roadside restaurants have the option to provide charging points as additional services to the permitted main activity the sale of fossil motor fuels and/or the sale of food and beverages.
 Rijkswaterstaat considers that special right for charging points as additional services to be exempt from the public allocation procedure in 2012.

+Rijkswaterstaat currently follows an interpretation of its WBR policy rules in which petrol stations and roadside restaurants have the option to provide charging points as additional services to the permitted main activity the sale